hackerboyalex/gost/README.md

 # Gost
-Gost is the brute-force tool for G-mail Accounts
+Gost is the brute-force tools for brute force G-mail Accounts Password